harnitsignalfx/percolator-webhook/README.md

 # percolator-webhook
-Webhook for Jenkins and Github to push notifications events to SFx
+Webhook for Jenkins and Github to push notifications events to SFx.